Would You Like to Trade Time Famine for Time Affluence?

 How to Create Time Affluence

 We often say we don’t have time for things we love and value.
 The truth is that everyone has the same amount of time each day.
 Many have found time for the things they cherish.
-If we’re experiencing time famine rather than time affluence, we may be misspending time on things that don’t matter most.
+If we’re experiencing famine rather than time affluence, we may be misspending time on things that don’t matter most.

 1. Declutter Your Mind